frederic-perez/AmE-dictionary/data/dictionary.md

 __indict__ _v_ :six::hammer: (indicted :mega:)
 __indictment__ _n_ :seven::hammer::mega: /ɪnˈdaɪtmənt/
 __indigenous__ _Indigenous people._
+__indigent__ _adj_ So poor as to lack even necessities; very needy. _Syn_ destitute, impoverished, necessitous, poverty-stricken _As we drove through the slum, our car was mobbed by indigent children begging for money._
 __indiscreet__
 __indiscretion__ _n_ A petty misdeed. _Syn_ peccadillo _He had awakened with a terrible headache and a sense of some hideous indiscretion._
 __indispensable__